CRE FinOps Blog

 CAM reconciliation insights, CRE FinOps best practices, and practical guides from the field.

-Absolute NNN Lease Explained: What Bondable Leases Mean for Tenants and CAM
+Absolute NNN Lease Explained: Bondable Lease Risks and CAM

-An absolute NNN lease puts every property cost on the tenant — including structural repairs and rebuilding.
-Here's when that structure makes sense and what it means for CAM billing.
+An absolute NNN lease puts nearly every property cost on the tenant, including structural repairs and rebuilding after casualty.

-Read PostAI Lease Abstraction: CAM Clause Accuracy and Human Verification Requirements
+Read PostAI Lease Abstraction for CAM Clauses: Accuracy and Verification

-Read PostCAM Charges Lease Negotiation: 8 Levers That Actually Lower What You Pay
+Read PostCAM Charges Lease Negotiation: 8 Levers That Lower What You Pay

 Most tenants negotiate rent and ignore CAM.
-That's a mistake — on a 10-year lease, a well-negotiated CAM structure can save more than a full year of rent.
+That is a mistake.
+On a 10-year lease, a well-negotiated CAM structure can save more than a full year of rent.

 Read PostCAM in a Commercial Lease: How the Clause Works and What to Watch For